 A severe injury to the brain is the usual cause of decerebrate posture.

-Opisthotonos (a severe muscle spasm of the neck and back) may occur in severe cases of decerebrate posture.
+Opisthotonos (a severe muscle spasm of the neck and back) may appear the same as decerebrate posture.

 Conditions related to decerebrate posture need to be treated right away in a hospital.